LyudmilaKostanyan/Binary-Data-Representation/README.md

 ## Overview

-This project demonstrates several low-level programming concepts in C++ related to binary data representation and performance benchmarking.
+This project demonstrates several low-level programming concepts in C++ related to binary data representation, performance benchmarking, memory layout, and binary file format parsing.
 Specifically, it includes:

 * Detection of powers of two using bitwise logic
 * Runtime detection of system endianness
 * Two implementations of value swapping (using a temporary variable and using XOR)
 * Performance comparison of the two swap methods using a timing utility
+* Manual simulation and handling of a segmentation fault
+* Binary parsing of a PNG image header based on known byte structure

 ---